Postdoctoral Scholars Policy and Procedures

 You may refer to the Guidelines for Separating Non-Benefited Employees found at https://hr.vcu.edu/media/hr/documents/guides/Separating_Non-Benefited_Employees.pdf for other responsibilities at appointment end.

-A postdoctoral scholar may not copy, computerize, export or take any research materials owned by the university without the prior, written permission from his or her faculty mentor and only if such reproduction is permitted under the terms of university policy and applicable grant agreements or other contracts.
+A postdoctoral scholar may not copy, computerize, export or take any research materials owned by the university without the prior, written permission from their faculty mentor and only if such reproduction is permitted under the terms of university policy and applicable grant agreements or other contracts.
 Any confidential information obtained during a postdoctoral appointment must remain confidential and may be disclosed only in accordance with federal or state law, university policy and the terms of any applicable grant agreement or other contract.

 When you have been denied leave or any other postdoctoral benefits, or have other issues of concern related to your postdoctoral appointment you should talk with your department chairperson and/or the Office of Postdoctoral Services.
 They may be able to assist you in resolve the situation.